 StRENGTHENING FAMILIES AND COMMUNITIES: 2010 RESOURCE GUIDE, Child Welfare Information Gateway and FRIENDS, National Resource Center for Community-Based Child Abuse Prevention, 2010.

 STRUCTURED DECISION MAKING® (SDM) MODEL, National Council on Crime & Delinquency, Oakland, CA. Copyright © 2015 NCCD.

 SUPPORTING BRAIN DEVELOPMENT IN TRAUMATIZED CHILDREN AND YOUTH, Children's Bureau, Washington, DC: August 2011.

-TRAUMA-INFORMED CARE FOR CHILDREN EXPOSED TO VIOLENCE ~ TIPS FOR CHILD WELFARE STAFF, Safe Start Center, North Bethesda, MD and Office of Juvenile Justice and Delinquency Prevention, Washington, DC: 2012.
+TRAUMA-INFORMED CARE FOR CHILDREN EXPOSED TO VIOLENCE ~ TIPS FOR CHILD WELFARE STAFF, Safe Start Center and Office of Juvenile Justice and Delinquency Prevention, 2012.

 TrAUMA and CHILD WELFARE (four part series), Children's Mental Health eReview, Children, Youth & Family Consortium's Children's Mental Health Program, University of Minnesota Extension, Minneapolis, MN.
 Copyright © 2010-2012 Regents of the University of Minnesota.